grimery/Adventure.Land/README.md

 - Delivers the potions to all characters
 - Gets all their items...
 - ...and all their gold
+- Goes back to the market
-- Buys scrolls if needed to upgrade the items he got
+- Buys scrolls (if needed) to upgrade the items he got from the farming characters
-- Exchanges any gems / chests he got
+- Exchanges any gems / chests he received
 - Deposits all gold above a certain limit in the bank.
 (Remember, to auto-buy things, he cannot deposit all gold, he needs to keep some)
 - Goes back to town and opens up his little stand